docwhat/iated/README.md

 account.
 2. Install jruby-1.6.1: `rvm install jruby-1.6.1`
 3. Install bundler: `gem install bundler`
-4. Install all the rest of the gems: `bundle`
+4. Install all the rest of the gems: `bundle install -p .bundle`
 5. You can now use rake to build things. :-)
+6. View the static docs with `rake yard`  and point your browser at the `target/doc/index.html` file
+7. Dynamically view the docs with `bundle exec yard server --reload`

 ### Nail Gun